INTERNATIONAL TIME CAPSULE SOCIETY & NOT FORGOTTEN LIBRARY DEPOSITORY

 If the opening date is in the future, a public library record will be published about the existence of that Time Capsule.
 Only minimal information will be shared publicly.
 The location, opening instructions and contents of the Time Capsule are to remain private on the records held by in Trust and released only after the public opening date.
 Personal phone numbers and addresses will never be made public.

-Time capsule contributors to the registry are invited to advise us of their specific choice should they NOT want a public library record of their Time Capsule.
-These time capsules will be recorded privately in the library holdings (the registry) but will not be made public.
+Time Capsule contributors to the registry are invited to advise us of their specific choice should they NOT want a public library record of their Legacy Product.
+These legacy product will be recorded privately in the library holdings (the registry) but will not be made public.
 This information will remain private until the public opening date.

 By When 31 December 2020